einGlasRotwein/alea-iacta-est/README.md

   * that the die can be seemingly "enchanted" in order to achieve better outcomes compared to the roll before
   * that this "improvement" is due to a regression to the mean
   * that the distribution of the die rolls is still uniform

+## current issues
-* a fancier way of presenting the thing
+* a fancier way of presenting the thing: branch gitbook
-  * branch gitbook, current status: wtf, but getting there
+    * current status: wtf, but getting there
+    * what to do with all the files?
+        * Which do I need?
+        * Where to store?
+        * More reasonanle way of organising everything?
+    * get the whole thing online properly?
+    * I want my tango syntax highlighting again